moneycle/moneycle.github.io/_posts/2015-05-29-safe-withdrawal-rates-for-vampires.markdown

 Moneychimp has an [excellent tool](http://www.moneychimp.com/features/market_cagr.htm) for getting historical stock returns.
-With this tool you can see that for the past 100 years (1915-2014) stocks have returned a compounded averaged of 10.31%.
+With this tool you can see that for the past 100 years (1915-2014) stocks have returned a compounded average rate of 10.31%.
 If Vlad could invest in Vanguard Total Stock Market ETF (VTI), he would incur a fee of 0.05% for a total return of 10.26%.
 To be a little conservative, let's round that down to 10.2%.